Mbaruku2003/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 field names can be inherited in other methods for loops can take initialisation with the first term let followed by a word after that a condition is set followed by a restriction
+	5-rectangle.js
+extends is used to inherit a class super can be used to change the fields for example rectangle and square have been transformed to size, size in super const Rectangle is used to create an instance to import a file we used requite in place of import a parameter to the require can be the file we want to import